kleinebossie/appartment-scraper/README.md

 3. **Detection**: New listings are identified by comparing current listings with previously seen ones.

-4. **Notification**: When new listings are found, a beautifully formatted HTML email is sent with all the details and direct links to the listings.
+4. **Notification**: When new listings are found:
+   - SendGrid email notification with beautiful HTML formatting
+   - Local file backup (`notifications.json`)
+   - Console output for immediate feedback

 5. **Logging**: All activities are logged to both console and file for monitoring and debugging.